 Skip Gimmicky Attractions

-I can’t say I have first hand experience of places like the London Dungeons and London Bridge Experience, which are crowded, overpriced, and lacking an authentic London spirit.
+I can’t say I have first hand experience of places like the London Dungeons and London Bridge Experience.
+But I do know they are crowded, overpriced, and lacking an authentic London spirit.
 Madam Tussaud’s will give you some fun pictures, but it’s expensive, crowded, and you’re better off prioritising other sites.

-Save your time for some of London’s great (and free) museums, top-notch theatre, historical sights, and maybe even a spot of afternoon tea.
+Save your time for some of London’s great (and free) museums.
+Spend your money on top-notch theatre, historical sights, and maybe even a spot of afternoon tea.

 If you have kids, there are some great, less expensive things you can do.
 I recommend the Horniman Museum, which, along with its indoor curiosities, including a small aquarium, has a musical playground and a little zoo outdoors the kids will love.
 Or try the Science Museum, which has multi-sensory areas to keep them entertained.